|Date of Birth||21 September 1970 , Columbia, Missouri, USA|

 In Los Angeles he began performing in improv and sketch comedy shows.
 Soon he ventured into the world of stand-up comedy and hosted a monthly show called "Die Laughing" in which he performed with the likes of Tig Navaro, Paul F. Tompkins and Zach Galifiankis.

-He recently wrote and starred in the independent short film Lifetripper, which made its debut at the LA Short Film Festival.
-He also co-wrote and played "Miles Davis-Davidson" in the "Unauthorized Hangover 2 Documentary", which was featured on the DVD of the Hangover 2.
+He wrote, produced and starred in the independent short film The Sidekick, which made its debut at the 2013 Comic-Con in San Diego.
+He also wrote the shorts Lifetripper and the "Unauthorized Hangover 2 Documentary", which was featured on the DVD of the Hangover 2.

-When not acting, Benedict can be seen and heard as the front man of the LA based rock band Louden Swain, whose new CD, "Eskimo", was released in early 2012.
+When not acting, Benedict can be seen and heard as the front man of the LA based rock band Louden Swain, whose fifth record, "Sky Alive", will be released in the Spring of 2014.

 - IMDb Mini Biography By: Tom Drumm